Covid 19 coronavirus: Kiwis in assisted isolation get a breath of fresh air

 "That is more than all of the hotel rooms across the country that we could have properly housed people in," Ardern said at the time.

-Those who arrive in New Zealand with symptoms are put into strict quarantine where they cannot leave their room, but those without symptoms will be able to leave their room for a walk.
+Those who arrive in New Zealand with symptoms are put into strict quarantine where they cannot leave their room, but those without symptoms are able to leave their room for a walk.